RPGHacker/asar/README.md

 * 5-6 hex digits specify the offset in the ROM (as a PC address, not a an SNES address!) to expect the following bytes at.
 * 2 hexadecimal digits means that the byte specified will be expected in the ROM at the current offset (automatically increases the current offset).
 * a line starting with `+` tells the testing app to patch this file to the SMW ROM instead of creating a new ROM.
-* `err` means that this test is expected to throw an error when patching.
-The test will fail if no error is thrown.
+* `errEXXXX` and `warnWXXXX`, where `XXXX` = ID, mean that this test is expected to throw the error or warning with the respective ID when patching.
+The test will fail if all of the specified errors and warnings are thrown while no other errors or warnings are.

 When no offset is specified, a default offset of 0x00000 is used.